jeanpetitEPFL/cppcourse-brunel/README.md

 ## Run Tests

-in termi,al go to build folder
+in terminal go to build folder

 add command : ./neuron_test to run google-tests